CC-Cheung/Smart-File-Finder/README.md

 # Smart-File-Finder

-The Smart-File-Finder is an app that smartly navigates file systems based on a description of the desired file/folder.
+The Smart-File-Finder is CLI app that smartly navigates file systems based on a description of the desired file/folder.
 It uses a fine-tuned LLM to predict and open the most likely next folder.

 ## Project Structure